anhcraft/palette/README.md

 - `onClick`: when the player clicks on a slot (and Palette could not handle the case)
 - `canPut`: check if the item can be put to a specific component
 - `refreshView`: call whenever Palette handles an interaction

+`onClose` is not specified since we want to preserve the default behaviour.

 With the idea from Getting Started section, we can implement GUI Handler step-by-step: